 Next, loyalty program software collects actionable data.
 It reveals trends, shows what customers like and don’t, and can tell which rewards or promotions are most effective, helping businesses improve marketing ROI.

-Furthermore, loyalty program software gives businesses a platform on which to build relationships with customers.
+Furthermore, loyalty program software gives businesses a platform to build customer relationships.
 They can help brands make emotional connections, a sense of community, and fun through gamification that, along with providing great products, services, and support, can go a long way toward loyalty.

 Where to Sell Loyalty Program Software

-In addition to understanding that businesses rely on loyalty program software for more than rewarding return customers, VARs and MSPs also need to recognize that companies across the spectrum are looking for the deep value that loyalty programs software can provide.
+Businesses rely on loyalty program software for more than rewarding return customers.
+VARs and MSPs also need to recognize that companies are looking for the profound value that loyalty programs software can provide.
 Therefore, if you provide solutions and services to these vertical markets, you should offer loyalty program software:

 - Banking and financial: Loyalty programs for credit card customers have become common – and competitive.
 Provide your clients the flexibility to adapt to consumer demands and offer rewards that retain their business.

 - Transportation: Commuters may gladly enroll in a loyalty program for discounts or other rewards.
-However, the business or agency operating the system and the data the software provides can identify crucial trends so the service can run more smoothly.
+However, the business or agency operating the system and the software’s data can identify crucial trends so the service can run more smoothly.

 - Hotel and hospitality: Inns and bed-and-breakfasts have joined their larger counterparts in offering loyalty rewards, even using their programs creatively, for example, to incentivize reviews or referrals or book directly from their websites rather than through a third party.

-- Health and fitness: Keeping gym members engaged and increasing the rate of renewals can be a challenge.
+- Health and fitness: Keeping gym members engaged and increasing the renewal rate can be challenging.
 Loyalty program software can provide data clubs can use to optimize offers and promotions to keep people coming back.

 What VARs and MSPs Need to Know